1-Platform/one-platform/README.md

 This will start the service along with any dependent services/databases required for the service (for eg. mongo).

-_Note:_ The service name should match the service labels given the the [docker-compose.yml](./docker-compose.yml) in the root directory.
+_Note:_ The service name should match the service labels given the [docker-compose.yml](./docker-compose.yml) in the root directory.

 ### Personal MongoDB instance using Docker Compose